 But if you have more self control than I do, which set to buy?

 Questions?
 Did you enjoy this little dive into my pencil collection?
 Lucky you!
-In the upcoming weeks I will share a review every Thursday.
+I try to share reviews on art supplies every month.
 If you want to be the first to know when I post a new review, come follow me on Instagram.

 If you have any more questions about the Tombow Irojiten pencils, leave me a comment below!

-PS The links in this article are affiliate links.
+PS Some links in this article are affiliate links.
 Do you want to buy the pencils?
 It would really help me if you order using these links!
 It won’t cost you anything extra, but I’ll earn a small percentage of the sales made.
-Which will help me writing more of these blogs.
+It helps me writing more of these blogs.
 Shopping at BeCreativeShop.nl?
 Use the code NienkeVletter and you will get 5% discount on your materials!
 Thank you :)